NSrikanth7/ProductCategories-with-java/README.md

 # ProductCategories-with-java
-Created Menu with java web socket for Demo use this link https://nsrikanth7.github.io/ProductCategories-with-java/web/index.html
+Created Menu with java web socket for Demo Start the "Glassfish server" and follow the link https://nsrikanth7.github.io/ProductCategories-with-java/web/index.html